adminteractive/drupalstack/README.md

 NB!
 This quickstart guide assumes that you already have your host machine set up accordingly to work with Docker and other tools.

-1. Clone this project
+1. Clone this Git repository

     ```bash
     $ git clone https://github.com/picco/drupalstack.git my-project
     ```

-2. Start project services
+2. Start your project services

     ```bash
     $ my-project/bin/start-services.sh